 Mexican?
 No problem.
 Asian?
 Like a pro.
 Indian?
 With ease.
 Middle Eastern?
 Yep.
 Caribbean?
 A natural.
 Italian?
 Buon appetito!
 Peruvian?
 Absolutely.
 Spanish?
 Claro que si!

-4. You stuff winter squash like a boss.
+4. You stuff collard leaves like a boss.

 5. Your nutritional profile is impressive.